alaa-alchal/Portfolio/List manipulation and Multiple Function interaction (10+ functions)/README.md

 • process strings.

 # Challenges:
-manipulate lists in functions without using return statements in functions The use of local lists only multiple loop handling (loops within loops within loops)
+manipulate lists in functions without using return statements in functions.
+The use of local lists only.
+multiple loop handling (loops within loops within loops).